citp/privacy-policy-historical/g/go/gow/gowfb.com.md

 All of your personal information is removed from the system when you delete your account.
 Any personally identifying information pertaining to an order is retained only as long as legally required.
 If you find any discrepancies in your personal information, you can contact us at [Admin@GoWFB.com](mailto:Admin@GoWFB.com) to have the information corrected.

-**What happens when I submit an e-mail to WholesaleFurnitureBrokers.com?**
+**What happens when I submit an e-mail to Wholesale Furniture Brokers?**
 We read every message that arrives and warrants a response.
 We try to respond as soon as possible to all emails.
 We keep e-mail addresses on file in a secure server for documentation and to make sure that we respond appropriately to you.
 If you have any specific questions about the above information, please [contact us](http://www.gowfb.com/contact_us.php).